apptainer/singularity-userdocs/quick_start.rst

 repositories such as Ubuntu, Debian, CentOS, Arch, and BusyBox.
 You can also use an existing container on your host system as a base.

-If you want to build Singularity images but you don't have administrative (root) access on your build system, you can build images using the `Remote Builder <https://cloud.sylabs.io/builder>`_.
+If you want to build apptainer images but you don't have administrative (root) access on your build system, you can build images using the `Remote Builder <https://cloud.sylabs.io/builder>`_.

-This quickstart document just scratches the surface of all of the things you can do with Singularity!
+This quickstart document just scratches the surface of all of the things you can do with apptainer!

-If you need additional help or support, see https://singularity.hpcng.org/help.
+If you need additional help or support, see https://apptainer.hpcng.org/help.

 .. _installation-request:

-Singularity on a shared resource
+apptainer on a shared resource
 ---------------------------------

 Perhaps you are a user who wants a few talking points and background to share with your administrator.
-Or maybe you are an administrator who needs to decide whether to install Singularity.
+Or maybe you are an administrator who needs to decide whether to install apptainer.

 This document, and the accompanying administrator documentation provides answers to many common questions.